Accessible Door Indicator

 Each cap will need a "payload".
 The simplest one is just a piece of plastic or perspex to allow light to pass through, or you could fix a sensor and lightsource in.
 There is a lip on the inside of the unit, so you don't need to make sure the perspex is perfectly round or worry about smoothing the edges, and different designs have different face shapes to different payloads to be fitted in.
 The "neck" which fits into the wall is purposely quite long so it keeps any wall insulation out of the way and helps channel the light.

 Each of the designs provided is the same width so they are interchangable.
 Depending on the wall and drill bits available you may need to resize the 3D file - I was thinking of a hole around two inches in diameter.

 Accessible Door Indicator by lowndsy is licensed under the Creative Commons - Attribution - Non-Commercial license.

-We're sure lowndsy would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure lowndsy would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).